-Section G - EMS Special Pay
+Section G - Special Teams Pay

-- 1) Special Teams Pay - a) Members of designated special teams will be paid \$25 per week for each week they are involved in team training or activities of a special team. - b) The maximum allowable pay for special teams in any one (1) week is \$25. - 2) Field Training Officer (FTO) and Alternate Shift Commander Stipend - a) FTO's will be paid \$25 per week for each week they serve in the capacity of FTO for at least 24 hours. - b) Employees who are required to fill in for absent Shift Commanders for less than 30 days will be paid \$25 per week for each week they serve in the capacity of Alternate Shift Commander for at least 24 hours. - c) Hours worked in the same week as a FTO and Alternate Shift Commander may be combined to reach 24 hours.
+- 1) Correctional Officer Special Teams Pay - a) Correctional Officers serving on the Honor Guard Team will be provided a monthly stipend of \$200. - 2) Correctional Officer Field Training Officer (FTO) Stipend - a) Correctional Officers serving as a Field Training Officer (FTO), a Facility Instructor or who serve on the Tactical Response Team will be provided a monthly stipend of \$250. - 3) EMS Special Teams Pay - a) Members of designated special teams will be paid \$25 per week for each week they are involved in team training or activities of a special team. - b) The maximum allowable pay for special teams in any one (1) week is \$25. - 4) EMS Field Training Officer (FTO) and Alternate Shift Commander Stipend - a) FTO's will be paid \$25 per week for each week they serve in the capacity of FTO for at least 24 hours. - b) Employees who are required to fill in for absent Shift Commanders for less than 30 days will be paid \$25 per week for each week they serve in the capacity of Alternate Shift Commander for at least 24 hours.

-- d) The maximum allowable pay for FTO and/or Alternate Shift Commander duties in any one (1) week is \$25. - 3) EMS Shift Training Officers are not eligible for the FTO and Alternate Shift Commander Stipend.
+- c) Hours worked in the same week as a FTO and Alternate Shift Commander may be combined to reach 24 hours. - d) The maximum allowable pay for FTO and/or Alternate Shift Commander duties in any one (1) week is \$25. - e) EMS Shift Training Officers are not eligible for the FTO and Alternate Shift Commander Stipend.
 The maximum allowable EMS special pay for an employee in any one (1) week is \$50.

-Section H - Construction Inspectors Incentive Pay
+Section H - Incentive Pay